Fortee2/Predictor/README.md

 4. **Invalid Tickers**
 ```
-Warning: The following ticker IDs were not found and were skipped:
+Warning: Ticker symbol XYZ not found
-- Ticker ID 999
 ```

 5. **Tickers Not in Portfolio**
 ```
-Warning: The following tickers were not found in the portfolio:
+Warning: Ticker AAPL not found in portfolio 1
-- Ticker ID 888
 ```

 ### Technical Analysis Commands